LuxLang/lux/documentation/book/the_lux_programming_language/chapter_18.md

 It is **very important** to be **careful**, when _implementing extensions_, that the output of those extensions is **correct in every situation**; because, _unlike with normal Lux code_, the compiler **cannot verify** that _your extension_ is not doing something that it shouldn't.

-I have gifted you _Pandora's box_.
+I have gifted you _promethean fire_.

 **DO NOT MAKE ME REGRET IT** ;)